luoziqing99/AC215_ScienceTutor/README.md

 #### Other Containers
 ##### Model Training Container
 This container will download the processed dataset and train the LLaVA model.
+The trained LLaVA model will be used in the chatbot logic component to perform the visual question answering (VQA) task.

 (1) [`src/model_training/Dockerfile`](src/model_training/Dockerfile): Dockerfile to build the container